 The Athlete's Guide to Alternative Milks

-"Every alt milk has a different nutritional profile, flavor and consistency, so the right one for you depends on your preferences and needs."
+"Every alt milk has a different nutritional profile, flavour and consistency, so the right one for you depends on your preferences and needs".

 Of course, just like there's a difference between, say, cow's and goat's milk, no two alt milks are exactly the same.
 But before we get into the nuts (pun intended) and bolts of each kind, follow these basic guidelines when shopping for one:

 - Choose unsweetened.
 A diet high in added sugar has been linked to higher disease risk, weight gain and even poorer sleep.
 If you can't find an unsweetened option, try to grab a carton with 4 or fewer grams of added sugar per serving, says Cassetty.

 - Consider what it's replacing.
 Dairy milk contains protein, fat, vitamin D and calcium.
 But alt milks vary wildly in their nutritional make-up, and even different brands of the same type can differ, says Cassetty.
 Scan the nutrition panel to make sure it's fortified with these nutrients.

 - Keep it simple.
 Whenever possible, look for short, easy-to-read ingredient lists, like "water, almonds, sea salt", says Cassetty.
 This means the milk is minimally processed, not filled with nutrition-less additives to improve texture or prolong its shelf life.